apsolut-public/quick-assets-with-laravelmix-tailwind-php/README.md

     The mix() function is useful if you want to enable cache busting for your theme asset files (CSS, JavaScript, images, icon sprites).
-    Laravel Mix allows you to create a mix-manifest.json file, which might look like this: